Chung-Ang University: Adversities

-Despite its relocation to Heukseok-dong, the Chung-Ang teacher training school lacked facilities.
-Thus, Yim rented the Pearson Bible School to host classes.
-However, due to Yim's personal financial troubles, alongside the Japanese prohibiting contributions, the development of the school continued to face financial difficulties.
-Believing that the only solution was to raise funds from the United States, Yim worked to promote donations in the country.
-As a result, she was able to return home, now able to financially support the school.
+Chung-Ang grew significantly under Yim.
+But despite its relocation to Heukseok-dong the teacher training school still lacked facilities, leading Yim to rent the Pearson Bible School to host classes.
+However, with Yim's personal financial troubles and the Japanese prohibiting contributions the development of the school continued to face financial difficulties.
+Believing that the only solution was to raise funds from the United States Yim went there, seeking donations.
+The result was that she when she returned home to Korea she was able to support the school financially.